 You can use either form of workflow to support the implementation of a saga but you can also implement sagas without workflows.

-Clemens Vasters has kindly implemented an example of a Saga that he describes on his blog.
+Example of a Sagaexample of a Saga that he describes on his blog.
 I highly recommend reading his explanation of the example.
 Key things to notice that differ from implementations calling themselves Sagas that are not is the lack of centralized coordination and lack of centralized state.
 As Arnon Rotem-gal-oz stated above: “a shared context”.

 - Responsible benchmarking